AviatrixSystems/Docs/HowTos/general_glossary.rst

 VPN (Virtual Private Network)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A network that creates a secure connection between multiple devices and the Internet using encryption.
 Companies will often have their own VPNs that act as sheltered spaces for their employees and contractors to work in.
-See VPN Tunnel.
+See `VPN Tunnel <https://docs.aviatrix.com/HowTos/general_glossary.html#vpn-virtual-private-network-tunnel>`.

 VPN (Virtual Private Network) Tunnel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An encrypted link between your personal device(s) such as laptops or phones and an outside network.
 VPN Tunnels are secure connections.
-See VPN.
+See `VPN <https://docs.aviatrix.com/HowTos/general_glossary.html#vpn-virtual-private-network>`.

 Walled garden
 ^^^^^^^^^^^^^^^^^^^^^